alae-touba/discussing-spring-security-servlet-authentication/README.md

 ## **AbstractAuthenticationProcessingFilter: Foundation for Authentication Filters**

-A filter is a component that intercept and process HTTP requests and responses in a web application.
+A filter is a component that intercept and process HTTP requests and responses in a web application (middlewares in some other frameworks).
 Filters in Spring Security are part of the filter chain, which is a series of filters that are executed in a specific order to perform various security-related tasks.

 The **`AbstractAuthenticationProcessingFilter`** is a base class for filters that handle authentication.
 It simplifies the creation of custom authentication filters by providing common functionality.